 - Highest quality mesh screen door and (4) windows let you open the tent for a breeze or a view without worrying about bugs or critters.

 HUKOER Luxurious Outdoor Single Tunnel Inflatable Bubble Tent

 Is a tent something you think about only for campgrounds?

-Then why not enjoy a night or two under the stars in a bubble tent.
 To me, bubble tents could change the way we thinking about glamping going forward.

 Plus, it’s a great portable camping option that can be used for camping in the backyard, or outdoors while enjoying a 360-degree panoramic view of the night sky.

 This model comes with a blower for inflating and is large enough for the family.

 Backyard Camping - Tent Carpet

 When it comes to backyard glamping, the next item to consider is a carpet for your tent.

 Why?
 Carpets add a luxury experience to your backyard camping by providing an extra layer of insulation between you and the cold ground below your feet.